Asian stocks higher ahead of Fed rate decision

 General Motors 8.3% after reporting stronger profit and revenue than expected.

-In energy markets, benchmark U.S. crude rose 33 cents to $79.20 per barrel in electronic trading on the New York mercantile Exchange.
-The contract gained 97 cents on Tuesday to $78.87.
-Brent crude, the price basis for international oil trading, advanced 24 cents to $85.70 per barrel in London.
+In energy markets, benchmark U.S. crude rose 29 cents to $79.16 per barrel in electronic trading on the New York mercantile Exchange.
+The contract gained 97 cents to $78.87 on Tuesday.
+Brent crude, the price basis for international oil trading, advanced 19 cents to $85.65 per barrel in London.
 It fell 41 cents the previous session to $84.49.